 There is no shortage of accommodation options on Knysna – from guesthouses to bed & breakfast, Airbnbs, and hostels.
-I highly recommend staying on Thesen Islands to make the most out of your Knysna itinerary as he island is the starting off point of many activities and the overall vibe of the place is what made me fall so hard for Knysna.
+I highly recommend staying on Thesen Islands to make the most out of your time in Knysna as he island is the starting off point of many activities and the overall vibe of the place is what made me fall so hard for Knysna.

-Moreover, the Turbine Waterclub is THE place to book the best things to do in Knysna – from lagoon cruises, to whale watching tours, kayak hires, and more.
+Moreover, the Turbine Waterclub is THE place to book some of the best things to do in Knysna – from lagoon cruises, to whale watching tours, kayak hires, and more.
 Make sure not to miss their free seahorse excursions – they’re one of the hotel’s initiatives to create awareness on the need to protect the seahorses that call the Knysna lagoon their home.

 How To Get To Knysna

 Hop-On, Hop-Off Bus: If you’re not too keen or driving but still want the comfort of not having to sit inside a cramped bus for hours while traveling the Garden Route, then a Hop-on-Hop Bus service might be the way to go for you.
-They run frequent buses along the Garden Route from Cape Town to Port Elizabeth, picking travelers up from their accommodation and dropping them off at the door of their accommodation in their next destination.
-This is also a great way to meet fellow travelers and make new friends to adventure with.
+They run frequent buses along the Garden Route from Cape Town to Port Elizabeth, picking travelers up from their accommodation and dropping them off at the door of their hotels or hostels in their next destination.
+This is also a great way to meet fellow travelers and make new friends to adventure South Africa with.
 You can read more and book your tickets here.